What does a Data Engineer do every day? How is it different from Software Engineering?

 Maintain and create data source connectors

 Connectors for data extraction sometimes need to be updated, either because there was a change on the source side, or because the connector version is deprecated.
-We managed our extractors in Azure Data Factory and our secrets in Azure Keyvault.
+I managed the extractors in Azure Data Factory and the secrets in Azure Keyvault.

-We regularly added new extractors because we needed to integrate new data sources.
+New extractors were regularly added because of the integrate new data sources.
 This required getting an authentication method and some credentials for a service principal (usually provided by another service in the company who’s responsible for the source), choosing the right connector in Data Factory, saving all needed parameters, and designing the workflow for extraction (source, target and intermediate operations).

 Review code

-As our code (either the Python applications, or the project holding our models in SQL and dbt) was versioned and integrated into a CI pipeline, we do code review like software teams.
+As the code (either the extractor applications, or the project holding the models in SQL and dbt) was versioned and integrated into a CI pipeline, I did code reviews too.

 Investigate customers’ requests